Updated 8/10/21 with menu details

-Langan's Brasserie is one of the true legends of the London dining scene, with the restaurant being the place to be seen at in the 70s and 80s.
-Originally launched by Peter Langan in partnership with Sir Michael Caine it was one of the main celeb hangouts of the day.
+Langan's Brasserie was one of the true legends of the London dining scene, with the restaurant being the place to be seen at back in the 70s and 80s.
+Originally launched by Peter Langan in partnership with Sir Michael Caine it was one of the main celeb hangouts of its day.

-Since Langan's death in 1988 though, the restaurant has slowly lost its lustre and it eventually became another victim of COVID related lockdowns as the restaurant went into administration recently.
+Since Langan's death in 1988 though, the restaurant slowly lost its lustre and it eventually became another victim of COVID related lockdowns as the restaurant went into administration.

 But it's not over yet.
-Now restaurateurs Graziano Arricale (who's also behind Chucs) and James Hitchen (former CEO of the Manchester-based East Coast Concepts) have taken over - with a view to overhaul and relaunch the restaurant in 2021.
-The plan is to have a complete refurbishment, bringing the whole restaurant up to date.
+Now restaurateurs Graziano Arricale (who's also behind Chucs) and James Hitchen (former CEO of a Manchester restaurant group) have given the space a complete refurbishment, bringing the whole restaurant up to date.
 The design will apparently "reflect the restaurant’s intimate connection to the worlds of cinema, music and art".
-There will also be a ground-floor bar and a lower-ground wine cellar and private room - as well as an invite-only late lounge upstairs.

-As for the food, it'll be focused on French classics - and planned for the menu are:
+As for the food, it'll be focused on French classics.
+Planned for the menu are:

-Here's hoping that the restaurant can regain some of its glory with the relaunch - and that they don't lose what made Langan's special in the refurb.
+Here's hoping that the restaurant can regain some of its glory with the relaunch - but that they don't lose some of that louche glamour that made Langan's special in the refurb.

 More about Langan's Brasserie